Information for Participant

 3. What is the purpose of the study?

 Previous studies in the field of psychology have established a link between mild traumatic brain injury (mTBI) and sleep difficulties.
 One common form of mTBI are concussions.
 In 2015/16 a study conducted at the University of Glasgow investigated this relationship between concussions and sleep difficulties among student athletes and delivered findings inconsistent with previous research.
 Therefore, the purpose of the present study is to re-investigate this issue among athletes from a wider range of contexts.

 4. Why have I been chosen?

-You have been chosen because you are currently studying at a UK university, are actively taking part in university sports, and are over 18 years old.
+You have been chosen because you are over 18 years old and active in sports.
 You do not have to have experienced a concussion to take part.